nickcoutsos/thuum/README.md

 The output format has changed considerably.
 Other feature changes:

 * you can still send any number of requests with any level of concurrency
-* you **cannot** run tests for a specific length of time instead of requests
 * you **cannot** specify the "quiet" option
 * you **cannot** specify pre- and post-hooks for the requests and responses.
+* you **cannot** generate the request body via
 * you **absolutely cannot** cause dragons to fall from the sky.

+Much of the actual test running and reporting has been refactored out of the script itself, so it's possible do implement your own custom test program with functionality from `thuum.runners` and `thuum.stats`... perhaps not completely dissimilar to what would be required to dynamically generate the requests.

-And more to come.
+There's more to come.